MilesCranmer/easy_normalizing_flow/README.md

+# MADE & MAF implementation in PyTorch

-Simple normalizing flow with a conditional variable of any size
+Simple normalizing flow with a conditional variable of any size.

 Example: